ian7050/ian7050.github.io/README.md

 # Developement

-## Steps of the project
+## Pseudocode: Steps of the developement section

   - This are the main steps that will be followed in order to complete the project:

     1. Load data to Excel.
-    2. Explore the data in Excel.
+    2. Explore data in Excel.
-    3. Load the data into SQL Server.
+    3. Load data into SQL Server.
-    4. Clean the data with SQL.
+    4. Clean data with SQL.
-    5. Test the data with SQL.
+    5. Test data with SQL.
-    6. Load the data into Power Bi.
+    6. Load data into Power Bi.
-    7. Visualize the data in Power Bi.
+    7. Visualize data in Power Bi.
     8. Compare Power Bi insights with Excel insights done with calculation.
-    9. Provide a recommendation based on insights.
+    9. Provide a recommendation and final conclusions based on insights.
-    10. Write documentation in Github and conslusions.
-    11. Publish data in Github.

 ## Data Exploration
   - In this section, we will take a look at the raw dataset by using Excel.
 We will identify the errors, missplealled words, weird characters, etc.

-  - During the data exploration we identified the following observations:
+  - During the data exploration we identified the followings:
     1. We observe that some columns names might be in a different language.
     2. Some of the columuns are important for our project.
     3. It seems that the channel id and channel name is separated with an @.
     4. Some of the columns present in the dataset are unessesary for our project.

 ## Data Cleaning, Transfomration and Quality Check
-  - SQL Server Management (or SSMS) is used un order to clean data.
+  - SQL Server Management (or SSMS) is used un order to clean data, transform and run quality checks.

   - This are the step to follow in order to clean the data properly for our project:
     1. Select only the columns that are necessary for the project.